stijnwop/guidanceSteering/README.md

 ## Documentation

 ### Buying GPS
-To be able to use the GPS you first need to buy the technology for your vehicle.
-Either buy a new vehicle and add the GPS or drive your current vehicle to the shop and configure it there.
+To be able to use Guidance Steering you first need to buy the GPS technology for your vehicle.
+Either buy a new vehicle and add the GPS configuration or drive your current vehicle to the shop and configure it there.

 ### Toggle Guidance Steering
+When you buy the GPS configuration for the first time Guidance Steering is disabled.
-In order to turn guidance steering on and off hit `alt + c`
+In order to turn Guidance Steering on and off hit `alt + c`

 ### Open the menu
 In order to open the menu hit `ctrl + S`.
+Make sure that you have Guidance Steering enabled first!

-### Setting up the line
+### Setting up the guidance line

-#### AB line
+#### AB Straight line
-The AB mode requires two points between which the GPS is aligned.
+The AB mode requires two (AB) points in order to calculate the angle to generate the line.
 1. Drive to the location where you want to setup your lines.
 2. Hit `alt + E` once (or use the menu) in order to reset the AB creation.
 3. Hit `alt + E` once more (or use the menu) in order to set point A.
 4. Hit `alt + E` once more (or use the menu) in order to set point B which will create the track.

+#### A+Heading line
+The A+Heading mode requires only an A point and a cardinal angle in order to generate the line.
+1. Drive to the location where you want to setup your lines.
+2. Hit `alt + E` once (or use the menu) in order to reset the A+Heading creation.
+3. Hit `alt + E` once more (or use the menu) in order to set point A.
+4. Enter the desired cardinal angle (in degrees).
+5. Hit the button 'Set Cardinal' in order to create the line.

 ### Auto width
 Hit `alt + R` (or use the menu) in order to detect the width of your vehicle.